 Darzalex is administered as an intravenous infusion.

-The FDA-approved label for Darzalex lists common side effects including infusion site reactions, fatigue, dizziness, fever, chills, cough, cold or flu symptoms, nausea, vomiting, diarrhea, constipation, back pain, joint pain, muscle spasms, peripheral neuropathy (pain, tingling, or numbness in the extremities), and swelling in the extremities.
+The FDA-approved label for Darzalex lists common side effects including infusion site reactions, low blood cell counts, fatigue, dizziness, fever, chills, cough, cold or flu symptoms, nausea, vomiting, diarrhea, constipation, back pain, joint pain, muscle spasms, peripheral neuropathy (pain, tingling, or numbness in the extremities), and swelling in the extremities.

-Rare but serious side effects listed for Darzalex include severe infusion site reactions.
+Rare but serious side effects listed for Darzalex include severe infusion site reactions and low blood cell counts.

 For more details about this treatment, visit: